 Each Option and SAR granted under the Plan shall be subject to the terms and conditions set forth in Section 6.1.
-NQOs and SARs shall also be subject to the terms and conditions set forth in Section 6.2, but not those set forth in Section 6.3.
-ISOs shall also be subject to the terms and conditions set forth in Section 6.2.
+NQOs and SARs shall also be subject to the terms and conditions set forth in Section 6.2, but not those set forth in Section 6.2.
 SARs shall be subject to the terms and conditions of Section 6.4.